2020 NBCC Awards

 - Is the applicant actively involved in the community and with at least one breastfeeding coalition?

 - For Tribal Trailblazer applications: Is the applicant actively involved in collaborative efforts to support breastfeeding in their American Indian/Native American, or Alaska Native community?

-- Is the applicant a new, emerging, or aspiring leader within these breastfeeding coalition(s) or in their community?
+- Is the applicant an aspiring leader within these breastfeeding coalition(s) or in their community?

 - Is the applicant working in a state, U.S. Territory, or community (geographic or cultural) with breastfeeding rates that are below the U.S. national rate?